 Drinking Water is always available to children throughout their day at Yarm Gwanga.

-A seasonal menu is displayed in each room, along with a chart outlining whether children ate or slept.
-Parents will be informed if it is believed their child is not eating or drinking enough throughout the day.
+Parents will be informed if it is believed their child is not eating or drinking enough throughout the day through the Earlyworks page.

 Staff involved in the preparation or serving of food for the children are expected to follow hygienic practices such as: